Modeling Atomistically Assembled Diffractive Optics in Solids: Embedded Array

-For the following numerical analysis of these systems, the atoms are assumed to be placed in an arbitrarily thin strip of material, such that the atom-atom coupling is subject to the permittivity of the material and the scattering away from the system in vacuum.
+For the following numerical analysis of these systems, the atoms are assumed to be placed in a half-plane of material with a depth $d$.
 The scattered field is then given by Eq. \ref{eq:scatteredField},

-For the dipole-based scattering we ignore the influence of the dielectric interface's index contrast; we anticipate that phase-mismatched reflections from this interface would result in reduced coupling strength over long distances.
-However, the lattice mode of interest is formed by local interactions between atoms within an arm of the spiral, and direct long-range coupling contributes little to the observed effect.
-Instead, long-range interaction is facilitated by the lattice mode supported by the sub-wavelength distribution of atoms.
+The lattice mode of interest is formed by local interactions between atoms within an arm of the spiral, and direct long-range coupling contributes little to the observed effect.
+Instead, collective interaction is facilitated by the lattice mode supported by the sub-wavelength distribution of atoms.
 We confirm the existance of a focal region in spite of the dielectric interface via finite-difference time-domain (FDTD) simulations allowing reflections.

 For the numerical parameters of the solid, we opt to match our system to a common quantum-optical system of Thulium-doped Lithium Niobate (Tm:LN) surrounded by vacuum.
 However, the results can be extended to many other ions or emitters in different hosts.
 Our choice is motivated by the fact that the production of the kinds of devices simulated here can be achieved using modern nanofabricaiton and implantation techniques on commercially available wafers.